doecode/server/src/main/java/gov/osti/services/Metadata.md

 this operation will be returned.

 Validation rules are:

+* source accessibility is required:
-* source accessibility, one of "OS" (Open Source), "ON" (Open Source, Not Publically Available), or "CS" (Closed Source) if OS, repository link is required, and must be an accessible git repository if ON or CS, a landing page URL is required
+  "OS" (Open Source),
+  "ON" (Open Source, Not Publically Available), or "CS" (Closed Source)

+  if "OS", repository link is required, and must be an accessible git repository if "ON" or "CS", a landing page URL is required
 * software title
 * description
 * at least one license